abdelghani1002/Simple_ORM/README.md

 ## **Notes**

-- This class assumes that the table has a primary key column named "id."
+- This class assumes that the table has a primary key column named "id"

 Feel free to customize and extend this class based on your specific project requirements.